Envoy49/go-spotify-cli/README.md

 Go Spotify CLI is a command-line interface tool built with GoLang (v1.21) that interfaces with the Spotify Web API, allowing users to control playback, manage devices, and more.

+---

 # ⬇️ Installation

 ### 🍏 `Mac`
 Brew package manager is required to install Go Spotify CLI.
 More information on steps to download brew can be found here: `https://brew.sh/`

-Once brew is installed, commands steps are required.
+Once brew is installed, below steps are required for installation.

+###  `Homebrew Installation Guide`

 ```bash
 brew tap Envoy49/homebrew-go-spotify-cli